 - Keep your clothes EASY TO ACCESS!
-With one bag per day for clothes, you can skip every taking the suitcase into your lodgings except when it is time to wash.
+With one bag per day for clothes, you can skip taking the suitcase into your lodgings except when it is time to wash.
 Traveling with friends?
-Still conslidate outfits into one bag per day.
+Still consolidate outfits into one bag per day.

 - Keep your clothes ORGANIZED!
 Folding and keeping bags flat as possible before compression leaves room for important extras such as swimsuits, extra socks, a windbreaker etc. to help with various weather plans.

 You will want to map out a plan regarding when you will clean your clothes and take change and laundry soap; do not assume you will have clothes cleaning services nearby!
 Having a windbreaker, rain poncho, and/or warm weather gear when traveling in winter is a key part of being prepared for anything.

 Route 66 Highlights-Subscribe for More!